GBehrends/EthiopianBirdsProject-/README.md

 5. Do everything in the 04_setup2.sh script interactively.
 6. Run the 05_filter_vcf.sh script

-#Continued pipeline by me
+# Continued pipeline by me
 7. Concatenate filtered ".recode.vcf" scaffold files into one genome-wide file then separate by species.
 Instructions are found in 06_concatenate.sh.

+# Discriminate Analysis of Principal Components (DAPC)
-8. Export the concatenated sample .vcf files to local computer for further analysis.
+8. Export the concatenated sample .vcf files to local computer for further analysis in R using DAPC.
+9. Run DAPC script in R using the DAPC script.

+# ADMIXTURE Analysis
+11. Run the ADMIXTURE script step by step on an interactive session.
+12. Export the final labeled tsv files to local computer.
+13. Plot the ADMIXTURE results using the Plot Admixture script in R.